Create a Streaming pipeline

 Pipeline configuration

-In this section, choose which schemas and tables to include in your streaming pipeline, and complete additional configuration settings.
+In this section, choose which schemas and tables from the source will be included in your Streaming pipeline, and complete additional configuration settings.

 Select tables